Wnimerta/Mini-OS/README.md

  <img width="416" alt="image" src="https://github.com/user-attachments/assets/86a0198d-7f38-457e-9568-0791093875df" />

 ---

-## 🧑‍💻 Authors
+## 🎓 Academic Context
+This project was developed under the supervision of Dr. Mumtaz Kaloi as part of the Operating Systems course at Sukkur IBA University.

+## 👩‍💻 Developed By

 - 👩‍💻 Nimerta Wadhwani
+- 👩‍💻 Rabia Soomro
-  _Computer Systems Engineer
+  _Computer Systems Engineers

 ---

 ## 📜 License

 This project is licensed under the **MIT License**.
-You are free to modify, distribute, or use it in your own projects with proper attribution.
+You can modify, distribute, or use it in your projects with proper attribution.

 ---

 ## 🙌 Acknowledgments

 - Designed and developed as part of Operating Systems coursework.
-- Inspired by real OS-level functionalities simplified for educational purposes.
+- Inspired by real OS-level functionalities, simplified for educational purposes.